 “Frank was telling me about Prank Day,” Todd enthused.
 That is so freakin’ cool!
 We gotta come up with something totally fantastic.”

 “Totally fantastic and totally anonymous,” Frank said.
 “We so do not want to get caught.
-There were some seniors at Liberty High who wrapped the signs, the Minuteman statue, it’s the school’s mascot, and most of the outdoor benches and tables in plastic wrap.
+There were some seniors at Liberty High in Denver who wrapped the signs, the Minuteman statue, it’s the school’s mascot, and most of the outdoor benches and tables in plastic wrap.
 They did it on a Friday night before a Monday holiday.
 The weather was hot, so the plastic wrap sort of melted and really stuck to everything before the school staff discovered it.
 The newspaper article said it cost over ten thousand dollars to get it all off.
 They have security cameras, so they were able to identify some of the perps and got them to name the others.
 They all got suspended for like two weeks, they weren’t allowed to go to their graduation ceremony, and their parents had to reimburse the school for the cleanup.”

 “Well, we wouldn’t do anything like that,” Todd said.